10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 What Are Tide Pools?

-Tide pools form when water gets trapped during low tides, creating small pools that provide a natural habitat for unique marine life that we don’t normally see.
+Tide pools form when water gets trapped during low tides, creating small pools that provide a natural habitat for unique marine life that we don’t usually see.

 These pockets of water are found in rocky parts of the coast where the ocean meets the sand.
-Three tide pool depths are broken down into zones that are each important to the ecosystem: the splash zone, the intertidal zone, and the subtidal zone.
+Three tide pool depths are divided into zones that are each important to the ecosystem: the splash zone, the intertidal zone, and the subtidal zone.

 The splash zone is where a few animals, like chitons, live because the tides rarely reach them.
-These animals are nourished by splashes of water and can tolerate salt from evaporated water.
-In contrast, the subtidal zone is always covered with water, with bottom-dwelling invertebrates and bigger fish.
+Splashes of water nourish these animals, and they can handle the salty residue as water evaporates.
+In contrast, the subtidal zone is always covered with water, with bottom-dwelling invertebrates and larger fish.

-But for the sake of this article, we’ll focus on the rocky intertidal zone which lies between the splash zone and the subtidal zone.
+But for the sake of this article, we’ll focus on the rocky intertidal zone, which lies between the splash zone and the subtidal zone.
 Most people think of the pools that form here when they refer to tide pools.
-The lower the tides, the more California tide pool animals, including chitons, sea urchins, sea stars, small fish, and other sea life you’ll see in these delicate ecosystems.
+The lower the tides, the more California tide pool animals, including chitons, sea urchins, sea stars, and small fish, you’ll see in these delicate ecosystems.

 How to Know When to Go